 - Run the Playing Audio Troubleshooter

 - Uninstall and reinstall the audio driver

 Fix 1 – Run the Playing Audio Troubleshooter

 There is a set of Windows built-in troubleshooters that can help you resolve critical device problems.
 Let’s start with this quick fix.

 1) Click the Start button, and select Settings.

 3) Click Troubleshoot on the left pane.
 Then, select Playing Audio, and click Run the troubleshooter.

 After the troubleshooting process completes, there will be suggestions about how to fix your audio issue.
 For example, you might be advised to turn off sound effects and enhancements.
-Then, you need to follow the on-screen instruction to apply the fix.
-If it doesn’t solve your problem, continue to Fix 2.
+You just need to follow the on-screen instruction to apply the fix.
+If it doesn’t solve the problem, continue to Fix 2.

 Window 7 and Windows 8